-MPMOHAPATRA98848.
+MPMOHAPATRA62243.

-Registering should be finished before the first class or at the latest before the end of the first week of classes.
+Registering in mastering physics should be finished before the first class or at the latest before the end of the first week of classes.
+Talk to me if you need help during the first week of classes if you are having trouble registering.
 There are time limits on the assignments and if you miss them once there is no way to correct for this later on.

-When solving problems, read the instructions carefully before you start working since there are only few chances to click in the answer.
+When solving problems, read the instructions carefully before you start working since there are only few chances to click on the answer button.
 Any technical problems with masteringphysics website should be resolved by sending a message to support@masteringphysics.com.